smfields/smfields.github.io/Shuffle.md

 The music platform library is a custom C# library I wrote that acts as a level of abstraction on top of the various music platform APIs that exist.
 It presents a single unified interface that can be used to perform actions such as retrieving playlists and songs or controlling music playback.

-By using the music platform library both the game server and web server are able to interact with the music platform selected by the user without ever needing to worry about which platform they are talking to.
+By using the music platform library, both the game server and web server are able to interact with the music platform selected by the user without ever needing to worry about which platform they are talking to.

 </details>